 In the female +68 kg Senior Kumite, Mary Roper succeeded in her medal bid, winning a bronze medal in her event.
 Joseph Estruch, who is also the club’s President, also brought home a medal, securing a bronze in the -60 kg Senior Kumite.
 Both deserve a huge congratulations after fighting off some tough competition.

 Also performing well was Davide Dal Martello who won two medals across the weekend.
 His first came in the Novice Male Kata event where he and fellow teammate Tom Waltham secured silver and bronze respectively.
 Martello then went on to win another silver medal in the Male -80 kg Novice Kumite, making it a very successful weekend for him.

 In the Intermediate Male Kata, UoB won two medals again, with Theo Gannon and Joey Lim winning silver and bronze in the event to bring the medal count up to eight.
 There were many other impressive performance of UoB’s Karate members across the weekend, all contributing to UoB’s third place finish in the championship.

 President Joseph Estruch was very pleased with his club’s performance.
 “Overall, a very strong set of results for UoB Karate,” he said, praising the team.
 “We have the potential to win many more next year.”

 With so much talent in the team, next year’s championship may be even better for UoB’s Karate Club.
 A massive congratulations to Karate and everyone who competed.
-Next year’s competition is already shaping up to be a another success!
+Next year’s competition is already shaping up to be another success!

 A crushing win by Birmingham’s Netball 1s yesterday at Intercept see the Lions straight through to the National Championship Final.